CGRL/UnixWorkshop/README.md

 arg1 arg2 is a sentence
 ```

+#### Options and Arguments

+Many UNIX programs besides scripts take arguments, as well as similar inputs termed "options".
+We won't cover how to write scripts that take options, but we will use this opportunity to cover these conventions in UNIX commmand execution.

+While arguments can contain any data passed to a function, script, or program, options are switches that alter the behavior of programs by toggling features on or off.
+Also, while arguments are often positional and mandatory, options are neither.

+Options usually have both a long form (e.g. `--long`) as well as a short form (e.g. `-l`), and the short form is often referred to as a "flag".
+Many shortform options can often be concatenated together, so `ls --all --directory` is the same as `ls -a -d` is the same as `ls -ad`.

+Some options take arguments, and these share a typical format with named arguments: `--parameter=argument`.
+Some programs (written by heathens) will have the argument separated from the parameter by a space, `--parameter argument`.
+Other programs will have parameters that take a list of items, and their documentation should specify how to delimit each item, commonly with commas `like,this,example` or enclosed in quotes then separated with spaces `"like this example".

 ### Interrupts

 Sometimes a command takes a while to execute, either because it's doing a lot of work, it's caught in an infinite loop, or it's waiting on something.
 There are two inputs used to cancel execution or end a program: __Ctrl+C__ and __Ctrl+D__.